21ST CENTURY TAI CHI

 This may be simply that those that completed the survey were less interested in the martial aspect, or it may reflect a wider movement away from the martial, something that has been borne out in other studies - perhaps in the face of the popularity of MMA or Instagram, Im not sure which.

 Q3: Which aspect of the class do you enjoy most/which Least?

-Interestingly, philosophy and history comes next then sword, then push-hands, martial, stick, fan and finally - in last place - as though it were an unwanted growth on the skin of the art - competition.
-Perhaps because competition is seen as antagonsitic to the concept of harmony that this element is placed at the end of the list.
-Perhaps, because it has not been explained well or demonstrated effectively outside a winning/losing scenario.
+Interestingly, philosophy and history comes next then sword (though this was before I launched the Online Sword Training Course), then push-hands, martial, stick, fan and finally - in last place - as though it were an unwanted growth on the skin of the art - competition.
+Perhaps because competition is seen as antagonistic to the concept of harmony that this element is placed at the end of the list.
+Perhaps, because it has not been explained well or demonstrated effectively outside a winning/losing scenario (which is not very Taoist when you think about it).
 What do you think?
 Comments below please.

 Q4: How do you improve your knowledge?

 Regular classes, reading books and watching youtube videos was by far the most popular choices.
 Workshops and online training was in joint second, whilst in 3rd place, meet ups and practice with others.
 Finally, someone insightfully mentioned that they learn most by teaching others,